Causes of Frequent Nosebleeds

 When to Seek Medical Care

 If the bloody nose continues to bleed for more than 10 minutes, you may need to seek medical attention.
-A nosebleed occurring two to three times in a month may be attributed to a chronic condition such as allergies.
+Therefore, a nosebleed occurring two to three times in a month may be attributed to a chronic condition such as allergies.
 If you have a nosebleed more frequently than four times a week, seek medical attention to determine the source of the problem and treatment.
 The doctor may pack your nose with Vaseline coated gauze3 to apply pressure from the inside.
 If the blood is coming from a blood vessel, the doctor may choose to cauterize it to force the blood to clot.

 1. MedicineNet.com.
 (2015, January 27).
 Nosebleed.
 Retrieved from: http://www.medicinenet.com/bloody_nose/symptoms.htm